uhyo/react-wc/README.md

 Also, it is intentionally not really powerful so it cannot contain any logic.
 This helps decoupling logic components and styling components.

+## What About Syntax Highlighting?

+To get the `html` string syntax-highlighted on VSCode, use [the VSCode plugin for lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html).

 ## Advanced Usage

 Specifying multiple slots: